andrew/ultimate-awesome/README.md

 - [awesomeeverything](https://github.com/l4zzur/awesomeeverything) - Хранилище различных интересных вещей.
 - [cybersecurity-practice-projects](https://github.com/labex-labs/cybersecurity-practice-projects) - Build real Cybersecurity projects with 8 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - Practice OpenCV Free Tutorials | This repo collects 5 of free tutorials for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured roa.
-- [practice-ansible-programming-projects](https://github.com/labex-labs/practice-ansible-programming-projects) - [Practice Ansible Programming Projects] This repository collects 2 of programming projects for Ansible.
-Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
-It runs on many Unix-like systems, and can configure .
 - [practice-django-programming-courses](https://github.com/labex-labs/practice-django-programming-courses) - Django Programming Courses | This repo collects 1 of programming courses for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to maste.
 - [practice-hadoop-programming-courses](https://github.com/labex-labs/practice-hadoop-programming-courses) - Hadoop Programming Courses | This repo collects 3 of programming courses for Hadoop.
 Hadoop is a cornerstone of big data processing.
 This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
 Ideal for beginners, it provides a clear roadmap to understand distributed computing .
 - [practice-hadoop-programming-projects](https://github.com/labex-labs/practice-hadoop-programming-projects) - [Practice Hadoop Programming Projects] This repository collects 2 of programming projects for Hadoop.
 Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
 Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apach.
-- [practice-jenkins-programming-projects](https://github.com/labex-labs/practice-jenkins-programming-projects) - [Practice Jenkins Programming Projects] This repository collects 6 of programming projects for Jenkins.
-Jenkins is a free and open source automation server.
-Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical asp.
 - [practice-jquery-programming-courses](https://github.com/labex-labs/practice-jquery-programming-courses) - JQuery Programming Courses | This repo collects 1 of programming courses for jQuery. jQuery simplifies HTML document traversing and manipulation.
 This Skill Tree presents a systematic approach to learning this popular JavaScript library.
 Perfect for web development beginners, it offers a clear ro.
 - [practice-jquery-programming-projects](https://github.com/labex-labs/practice-jquery-programming-projects) - [Practice jQuery Programming Projects] This repository collects 13 of programming projects for jQuery. jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 It is free, open-source software using the permi.
-- [practice-kubernetes-programming-projects](https://github.com/labex-labs/practice-kubernetes-programming-projects) - [Practice Kubernetes Programming Projects] This repository collects 13 of programming projects for Kubernetes.
-Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
-In this skill tree, you'll learn how to use .
 - [practice-opencv-programming-courses](https://github.com/labex-labs/practice-opencv-programming-courses) - OpenCV Programming Courses | This repo collects 1 of programming courses for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured ro.
 - [practice-rust-programming-courses](https://github.com/labex-labs/practice-rust-programming-courses) - Rust Programming Courses | This repo collects 2 of programming courses for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to un.
 - [awesome-nsw-open-data](https://github.com/lachyfs/awesome-nsw-open-data) - A curated catalog of 22,000+ NSW government datasets, APIs, and hidden data gems worth building with - transport APIs, property sales, crime stats, pokies losses, and more.